-The District had a line of credit up to \$500,000, collateralized by the General Fund's deposits and investments with an interest rate of the 30-day LIBOR rate plus 2.50%.
-The line of credit expired in September 2020.
-There were no draws during the year and there was no balance outstanding at September 2020.
-The line of credit was renewed in October 2020 for \$600,000 with interest payable monthly at the 30-day PRIME rate plus 2.00% and a maturity date of October 2021.
+The District had a line of credit up to \$600,000 collateralized by the General Fund's deposits and investments with an interest rate of the 30-day PRIME rate plus 2.00%.
+The line of credit expires in October 2023.
+There were no draws during the year and there was no balance outstanding as of September 30, 2022.